samdixonNE/Gen/README.md

 # Gen
-Smaller chunks of code without a proper home!
+Smaller chunks of code without a proper home